colesmcintosh/script-sleuth/README.md

 The `langchain` library is used for language model generation, specifically the `ChatOpenAI` class for interaction with the OpenAI API, and the `ChatPromptTemplate`, `SystemMessagePromptTemplate`, and `HumanMessagePromptTemplate` classes for prompt creation and formatting.

-## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

 # Footnote

 This README was generated using the very script it describes - metaaaaa! 🤩